BartvBaal/Thesis/notes.md

     - General methods for solving differential equations every now and then
     - When are tehy valid/when can you throw them away
 * Abramowitz and Stegun: Handbook of Mathematical Functions (reference book for functions)

+#### 26 Sep 18

+* Book is a different book than ^, as that does not contain asymptotic functions/solutions